ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 Relationship with the discussed ``Qualified Imports`` extension (https://github.com/ghc-proposals/ghc-proposals/pull/220 ):

 - ``StructuredImports`` deals with:

   1. Expressivity of the inter-module boundary:

-     - increasing the amount of namespace structure that can cross inter-module boundary.
+     - increasing the amount of namespace structure that can cross the inter-module boundary.

   2. Expressivity of the intra-module namespace formation language:

-     - new way of forming namespace structure -- by import of qualified names.
+     - new way of forming local namespace structure -- by import of qualified names.

 - ``QualifiedImports``

   1. Expressivity of the intra-module namespace formation language:

-     - a language extension as a way to control whether names come qualified by default.
+     - language extension as a toggle for whether names come qualified by default.

 Costs and Drawbacks
 -------------------